OneInA1E6/Capstone/Documents/499_Capstone_GEMS_Group_1_Requirement_Report.md

 Just a short list of some other technology that we'll have in the tech stack
 - Inertia.js for frontend-backend communication; recommended by Glohaven team
 - Windows Subsystem for Linux for those not running on a UNIX system.
-- Github the prime choice for a remote repository
+- GitHub the prime choice for a remote repository
 - Tailwind makes CSS a breeze
 - To be expanded as time goes on

-## Test Explaination
+## Test Explanation

 When new code is being added, users must create a PEST test for the code being developed.

-PEST testing is commonly used with the Laravel framework since both use php.
+PEST testing is commonly used with the Laravel framework since both use PHP.
 Creating a PEST test will require 3 steps to be completed for a feature to fully be tested.

 Prepare your test first (creating models from factories, other setup)